10 Entry-Level IT Jobs and What You Can Do to Get Hired

 How important are IT skills in a service desk role?

 Requirements: Knowledge of computer systems and troubleshooting.
-College courses, apprenticeships, and work experience are great ways to enter this role, while a degree is not necessarily required.
+Certifications, related coursework, associate degrees, or bachelor’s degrees may be requested.

-Like IT support technicians, IT technicians work to support the technical issues within an organisation’s computer system.
-But while help desk technicians might spend more time resolving user issues, IT technicians are more likely to spend time doing the actual technical work to resolve the issue.
+Like help desk technicians, IT technicians support the technical issues within an organization’s computer system.
+However, while help desk technicians might spend more time resolving user issues, IT technicians are more likely to spend time doing the actual technical work to resolve the issue.
 An IT technician should be able to troubleshoot, know how to use several operating systems, and understand the basics of IT networks.

 IT technicians can also be called IT associates, IT analysts, or IT specialists.
 Some companies may have IT technicians do help desk work as well.